MicrosoftDocs/azure-devops-docs/docs/pipelines/migrate/from-classic-pipelines.md

 1. A new run is started.
 Wait for the run to finish.

-## Export your classic pipeline
+## Export your Classic pipeline

-Export your classic pipeline to a YAML file that you can use in the editor.
+Export your Classic pipeline to a YAML file that you can use in the editor.

 1. Select **Pipelines** in the menu and open your pipeline.